 Everyone knows that parenting is a difficult job.
 If you are a divorced parent, the job is even more difficult.
 But what if you have to share custody of your child with your ex-spouse who lives in another state?

 Without regard to the reason why a parent may choose to move out-of-state, sharing custody of a child in two different states will require the parents to create a comprehensive parenting strategy and a flexible visitation schedule.
-A divorce lawyer in California can help further explain your legal options.
+A child support lawyer in California can help further explain your legal options.

 CAN A COURT STOP A PARENT FROM MOVING TO ANOTHER STATE?